To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Still, the roads can be dangerous, particularly during holiday evenings and nights.
 Check out the brief video below for some driving tips to stay safe on New Year’s Eve and other risky times.

-Stay safe this holiday season and while it’s okay to have fun drinking and being merry, it’s never okay to drink and drive.
+Stay safe this holiday season, and while it’s okay to have fun drinking and being merry, it’s never okay to drink and drive.
 If you do plan to have one too many drinks, make sure you have a designated driver.
-The last thing you want is to spend your holidays behind bars.

 With the advent of self-driving cars, hopefully, one day these statistics will be a thing of the past.
 And if you’re wondering how your state ranks for fatal car accidents, we’ve got those statistics for you as well.